tardism/extensibella/docs/encoding_format.md

 separators, with modules also possibly being qualified.

-In the encoding into Abella, such qualified names have the colons replaced by `-$-`, so we get `mod-$-du-$-le-$-name` for our example above.
+In the encoding into Abella, such qualified names have the colons replaced by `-$-`, so we get `mod-$-du-$-le-$-name`.
 This is used in the encoded Abella definitions whenever we want to refer to the item with this name.

-Because we can use the short name alone, in order to distinguish between meta-variables and short names, all short names should be lowercase.
+Because we can use the short name alone in Extensibella, in order to distinguish between meta-variables and short names, all short names should be lowercase.